 - 1. Show courtesy and sensitivity and preserve confidentiality in all our dealings with our customers verbally, in writing or in person. - 2.
-Give assistance to those applicants who request it to complete their application forms (in so far as permissible under the Act). - Ensure adequate staff are available to answer all queries during public office hours (9.00am to 5.00pm Monday to Friday). - 4.
+Give assistance to those applicants who request it to complete their application forms (in so far as permissible under the Act). - 3.
+Ensure adequate staff are available to answer all queries between the hours of 9.00am and 4.00pm Monday to Friday. - 4.
 Issue statutory correspondence within 5 working days of the file's readiness to proceed to the next stage. - 5.
 Schedule applications for settlement or hearing as soon as applications are complete. - 6.
-Greet applicants and their party cordially and give every reasonable assistance on the day of their attendance at the Redress Board offices. - Issue notice of award to the applicant within 5 working days of the decision of the Board. - 8.
+Greet applicants and their party cordially and give every reasonable assistance on the day of their attendance at the Redress Board offices. - 7.
+Issue notice of award to the applicant within 5 working days of the decision of the Board. - 8.
 Ensure appropriate facilities are available for people with disabilities or special needs. - 9.
 Update information on our website to ensure that the fullest information possible is available to the public.